lucaAnza/IA_game_solver/README.md

 # IA_game_solver

-Using IA in order to solve an online game hosted on Windows.
+Using AI to solve a game hosted on a Windows machine